 Scientists who are and sound passionate about their work:

 Practice your tone; the tone of the interviewee often sets the mood of the piece.
 A journalist trainer in one of our COMPASS meetings once said it nicely: If you sound interesting, the audience will be interested.
 Speak with authority, and you will sound more believable.
 A piece that I thought really did this well on this week’s show was a Q&A with Susanne Menden-Deuer of the University of Rhode Island describing one of her new findings: fleeing algae!
 Her tone and word choice made it easy for the listener to be interested in what would have otherwise been an esoteric topic.

-Rehearse speaking slowly, annunciating clearly, and toning down your accent (if applicable).
-Accents can be charming or they can be damning… sometimes reporters will choose a different interview subject if they think listeners won’t be able to easily understand an interviewee.
+Rehearse speaking slowly and clearly… sometimes reporters will choose a different interview subject if they think listeners won’t be able to easily understand an interviewee.

 Keep it conversational.
 This is true of interviews in all mediums.
 Don’t use words you wouldn’t use in a conversation with your own mother.